edkrueger/rq-flask-sqlalchemy-template/README.md

 # redis-demo

+## Setup
+Run `pipenv install` to install the env.
+Run `pipenv run pre-commit install` to initialize the git hooks.
+Run `pipenv run pre-commit run --all-files` if there are file that were committed before adding the git hooks.

+## Dev Tools
+Activate the shell with: `pipenv shell`
+Lint with: `pylint app/`

 ## Start Redis for Dev
 Get redis docker image: `docker pull redis`
 Start redis: `docker run -d -p 6379:6379 redis`